The Best Slippers

 Depending on where you buy them, the ATs might cost you a pretty penny.
-At $89, they’re definitely on the higher end of the price scale.
+At $90, they’re definitely on the higher end of the price scale.
 But we think they’re worth it—too much cheaper and you run into dealbreaker after dealbreaker.

 Long-term test notes

-So if your feet get crazy cold in the winter and you don’t tend to sweat a lot, these might be a good pick.
-(And if your feet get freezing, even cold to the touch, consider upgrading to L.L.Bean’s Wicked Good booties (women’s, men’s), which provide just too much overall coverage for most people, but will do an exceptional job of keeping the coldest feet warm.)
+So if your feet get crazy cold in the winter and you don’t tend to sweat a lot, these might be a better pick.
+(And if your feet get freezing, even cold to the touch, consider upgrading to L.L.Bean’s Wicked Good booties [women’s, men’s], which provide just too much overall coverage for most people, but will do an exceptional job of keeping the coldest feet warm.)
 But be warned: Our sweaty-footed male tester found the moccasins just barely more tolerable than the rest of the fleece slippers tested (which he uniformly disliked).

 We’ve found the best sheepskin slippers, like the L.L.Bean, manage to keep you warm while still wicking away most of the sweat.
 “Even though the wool felts down, there is still air space in the fiber mesh that allows for the free circulation of the air,” Rick Hege told us.
 Hege runs Shepherd’s Flock, which creates handcrafted sheepskin slippers, ear muffs, cat beds, and more.
 He compared these slippers to wool car covers, which are still comfortable and cool, even in the summer.